SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Stable Online Reinforcement Learning Post-Training

-We implement the online RL framework in Fig.~\ref{se05:fig:RL_training} with three stages: rollout, reward evaluation, and policy update.
-In rollout, MADP repeatedly samples \emph{groups} of multi-agent action chunks from the latest encoded scene context $\tilde{\mathbf{c}}_t$, which is refreshed after each executed action.
+We implement the online RL framework in Fig.~\ref{se05:fig:RL_training} with three stages: closed-loop policy rollout, reward evaluation, and policy training.
+In rollout, the policy repeatedly samples \emph{groups} of multi-agent action chunks from the latest scene context, which is refreshed after each executed action.
 In reward evaluation, rule-based metrics score collision, off-road behavior, and progress, producing a scalar reward for each sampled chunk.
-In policy update, grouped samples are used to optimize the diffusion-policy denoiser via \textbf{VG-GRPO} (Sec.~\ref{se05_sect:grpo}) with KL regularization to the pre-training prior; the variance gate is critical for stabilizing multi-vehicle online refinement under non-stationary interactions.
+In policy update, grouped samples are used to optimize the diffusion-policy denoiser via \textbf{VG-GRPO} (Sec.~\ref{se05_sect:grpo}); the variance gate is critical for stabilizing multi-vehicle online refinement under non-stationary interactions.

-At each outer environment step $t$, the planner samples $G$ candidate chunks by running the inner denoising chain under the behavior policy $p_{\theta_{\mathrm{old}}}$ from the current context $\bar{\mathbf{s}}_t^K=(\mathbf{c}_t,\mathbf{u}_t^K)$.
+At each outer environment step $t$, the planner samples $G$ candidate chunks by running the inner denoising chain under the previous behavior policy $\bar{\pi}_{\theta_{\mathrm{old}}}$ conditioned on the current context $\bar{\mathbf{s}}_t^K=(\mathbf{c}_t,\mathbf{u}_t^K)$.
 Following~\cite{ren2024diffusion}, we use a rolling horizon: plan over $T_p$ steps but execute only the first $T_a$ steps.
-For group-relative optimization, we compute a scalar reward $r_i=R_{\mathrm{ENV}}(\mathbf{c}_t,\mathbf{u}_{t,i}^0)$ for each sample $i\in\{1,\ldots,G\}$.
-The environment executes the best-performing sample for interaction, while \emph{all} group samples are retained to compute group-relative advantages and update the policy.
+For group-relative optimization, we compute a scalar reward $\bar{\mathbf{R}}_{t,i}^k$ for each sample $i\in\{1,\ldots,G\}$.
+The environment executes the best-performing sample for interaction, while \emph{all} group samples are retained to compute variance-gated group-relative advantages and update the policy.

 We store grouped tuples in the rollout buffer $\mathcal{D}_{\mathrm{itr}}$: